 As Trinity explains:

-Similarly, they don’t engage with LinkedIn ads to avoid being retargeted.
-“So we see a lot of demos coming directly from our website but we know that it just wasn’t because of the website only.
+Similarly, they skip engaging with LinkedIn ads to avoid being retargeted.
+“So we see a lot of demos coming directly from our website, and we know that multiple touchpoints contribute to these conversions.

 “In fact, it’s hard to count on one resource: Is it the ADR who got the intention in the first place or is it the website?
 Or is it the LinkedIn ad they saw?” says Trinity.

-Based on this example, it’s easy to see that perfect attribution is nearly impossible.
+Based on this example, it's easy to see that perfect attribution remains extremely challenging.
 It’s why demo requests and discovery calls completed are the two metrics we trust most to analyze the success of our account-based marketing campaigns.

 Take the path to least resistance for successful ABM attribution